maniospas/Blombly/docs/advanced/try.md

 ## Failing

-You can deliberately create errors using the `fail` keyword, which accepts a string as an argument to describe the error.
-This command causes currently executed functions or methods to halt immediately and return the designated error.
+You can deliberately create errors using the `fail` keyword.
+This accepts a string message and causes currently executed functions or methods to halt immediately and return an error.
 Below is an example.
-You can also convert an existing error to a string and fail immediately.

 ```java